getong/mariadb-action/README.md

     character set server: 'utf8' # Optional, default value is 'utf8mb4'.
 The '--character-set-server' option for mysqld collation server: 'utf8_general_ci' # Optional, default value is 'utf8mb4_general_ci'.
 The '--collation-server' option for mysqld mariadb version: '10.4.10' # Optional, default value is "latest".
-The version of the MariaDB mysql database: 'some_test' # Optional, default value is "test".
+The version of the MariaDB mariadb image: 'mariadb' # Optional, default value is "mariadb" (the Docker Official Image of MariaDB).
+The container image used. mysql database: 'some_test' # Optional, default value is "test".
 The specified database which will be create mysql root password: ${{ secrets.RootPassword }} # Required if "mysql user" is empty, default is empty.
 The root superuser password mysql user: 'developer' # Required if "mysql root password" is empty, default is empty.
 The superuser for the specified database.
 Can use secrets, too